-These mutations may be inherited or occur randomly with no previous family history of the disorder (spontaneously) called a de novo mutation.
+De novo mutations may be inherited or occur randomly with no previous family history of the disorder (spontaneously).

-Some individuals who meet strict clinical criteria for Dent do not have mutations in either the CLCN5 or OCRL1 genes, suggesting that additional subtypes of Dent disease caused by mutations in as yet unidentified genes most likely exist.
+Some individuals who meet strict clinical criteria for Dent do not have mutations in either the CLCN5 or OCRL1 genes, suggesting that additional subtypes of Dent disease may exist.

-Usually does not occur until 30 to 50 years of age or later and may not occur at all in some individuals.
+Renal failure usually does not occur until 30-50+ years of age and may not occur at all in some individuals.

 Some individuals with Dent disease may also develop a bone disease, such as softening of the bones (osteomalacia) and hypophosphatemic rickets.

-Some individuals with Dent disease have developed vitamin A deficiency, which can lead to impaired night vision and dry eyes (xerophthalmia).
+Some individuals with Dent disease may develop a vitamin A deficiency, which can lead to impaired night vision and dry eyes (xerophthalmia).

-Some individuals with Dent disease Type 2 have developed additional symptoms, including mild intellectual disability, hypotonia, and clouding of the lenses of the eyes (cataracts).
+Some individuals with Dent disease Type 2 may develop additional symptoms, including mild intellectual disability, hypotonia (decrease muscle tone), and clouding of the lenses of the eyes (cataracts).

 Molecular genetic testing is generally recommended, since it is becoming increasingly recognized that other genetic causes of nephrocalcinosis and chronic kidney disease share clinical features with Dent disease.